 4. Divide up the call list among your team members.
 Some may have personal connections with the member or the former member and should make that particular buddy check.

-5. Start calling – either from a quiet place inside the post or from your home – to see how the members and former members are doing, ask if they need anything and invite them to any event or activity planned to help celebrate the Legion’s 100th anniversary.
+5. Start making connections – either from a quiet place inside the post or from your home – to see how the members and former members are doing, ask if they need anything and invite them to any event or activity planned to help celebrate the Legion’s birthday or Veterans Day.

 Using scripts makes it easy for your team to make buddy checks on members and former members.
 Use these scripts, modify them or draft your own before reaching out.
 Remember, the most important part of the call is to see if the veteran and family are OK, if the Legion can help and to invite them to celebrate any planned centennial events or activities.